David0tt/MyShortcuts/Readme.md

 #### Requirements
 - to use these, `wmctrl` needs to be installed (`sudo apt install wmctrl`)
 - to use cursor, it is assumed that the AppImage (from the official download) is under `~/bin/cursor-0.45.14-build-250219jnihavxsz-x86_64.AppImage`

+- For Terminator, the config has to be set

+    cp terminator_config ~/.config/terminator/config

 #### how to set shortcuts:
 https://chatgpt.com/share/67cec7f1-7720-800e-8169-022cb4affaa5